VirgilSecurity/virgil-sdk-cpp/examples/README.md

 ## Examples
 This directory contains project with examples that shows how to use Virgil Security libraries
-    can be used to solve specific tasks.
+    that can be used to solve specific tasks.

 ### General statements